Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Conclusion

-\begin{suppinfo} Comparison between ReaxFF and DFT energies obtained from the force field developed based on the 2017 ReaxFF $\mathrm{MoS_2}$ parameters~\cite{Ostadhossein2017}, sliding potentials for doped and pristine $\mathrm{MoS_2}$, and alternate snapshot of the post-annealing doped material (PDF); relaxed structures from DFT (.POSCAR) and ReaxFF (.XYZ) and their minimized energies; and ReaxFF parameter files (.txt) developed based on the 2017~\cite{Ostadhossein2017} and 2022~\cite{ponomarev2022ReaxFF-MoS2-new} $\mathrm{MoS_2}$ parameters. \end{suppinfo}
+\begin{suppinfo} Comparisons of the Ni/S and Mo/Ni force fields with DFT training data, comparison between ReaxFF and DFT equations of state with the force field developed based on the 2017 ReaxFF $\mathrm{MoS_2}$ parameters~\cite{Ostadhossein2017}, sliding potentials for doped and pristine $\mathrm{MoS_2}$ with 2017 and 2022 parameters, and alternate snapshot of the post-annealing doped material (PDF); relaxed structures from DFT (.POSCAR) and ReaxFF (.XYZ) and their minimized energies; and ReaxFF parameter files (.txt) developed based on the 2017~\cite{Ostadhossein2017} and 2022~\cite{ponomarev2022ReaxFF-MoS2-new} $\mathrm{MoS_2}$ parameters. \end{suppinfo}